San Francisco Ferry Building Guide: Best Places to Eat & Shop

 Arquet–Modern Med-Meets-Cali Cuisine

 Taking over the space occupied by The Slanted Door (RIP fabulous restaurant and Charles Phan), this is the newest full-service restaurant in the Ferry Building, also from the team behind Sorrel.
-It’s open Wednesday through Sunday for lunch and dinner.

 The coastal California menu is casual, sustainable, and designed for sharing.
 You can expect to find items like Dungeness crab brioche, roasted chicken, BBQ oysters, and ricotta dumplings.
 Reservations are essential, though you might be able to walk in and snag a seat at the bar.